 - HitContainer (the name of the container that was 'hit')

-- · Id (the user ID string entered in the notification interface)
+- Id (the user ID string entered in the notification interface)

-- · HitPoint
+- HitPoint

-- · plug-inContainer
+- plug-inContainer

-- · FirstChildContainer
+- FirstChildContainer

-- · Position
+- Position

-- · Rotation
+- Rotation

-- · Scale
+- Scale

-- · Pressure
+- Pressure

-- · State
+- State

 - Mt2D Control:

-- string HitContainer
+- · string HitContainer

 - · string Id

 - string HitPoint

 - string plug-inContainer

 - string FirstChildContainer

-- $\cdot$ string Position
+- · string Position

-- $\cdot$ string Rotation
+- · string Rotation

-- $\cdot$ string Scale
+- string Scale

-- $\cdot$ string Pressure
+- · string Pressure

-- $\cdot$ string State
+- · string State

-To Create a Simple Scene with the Mt2D Control Plug-in
+To Create a Simple Scene with Mt2D Control

-Note: If a touch screen is not available, set Multi Touch input to Mouse in the Communication section of Viz Configuration (see the Viz Engine Administrator Guide).
+A Note: If a touch screen is not available, set Multi Touch input to Mouse in the Communication section of Viz Configuration (see the Viz Engine Administrator Guide).

-- 1. Create a new Scene. - 2.
-Add a new group Container. - 3.
-Add a Cube Geometry to the Container. - 4.
-Add the Mt2DControl plug-in to the Container. - 5.
-Open the Scene in On Air.
-Move, rotate or scale the Rectangle with the touch input device. - 6.
-Use the Mt2DControl plug-in editor to modify the plug-in behavior as required.
+- 1. Create a new Scene.

+- 2. Add a new group Container.

+- 3. Add a Cube Geometry to the Container.

+- 4. Add Mt2DControl to the Container.

+- 5. Open the Scene in On Air.
+Move, rotate or scale the Cube with the touch input device.

+- 6. Use the Mt2DControl editor to modify the plug-in behavior as required.